BorisDudkin/FinTech_Module_10_Portfolio_Optimizer/README.md

    - [PyViz ](https://pyviz.org/) - for guidance on how to start visualization, interactive visualization, styles and layouts customazation.
    - [hvPlot ](https://hvplot.holoviz.org/) is a visualization library that is designed to work with Pandas DataFrames and that we can use to create interactive plots for our data.<br/>

-3. `SQLAlchemy` is an open-source SQL library for Python.
-It is designed to ease the communication between Python-based programs and databases"
+3. `Scikit-learn` is a simple and efficient tools for predictive data analysis.
+It is built on NumPy, SciPy, and matplotlib.

-   - [SQLAlchemy ](https://www.sqlalchemy.org/) - for information on the library, its features and installation instructions.<br/>
+   - [scikit-learn ](https://scikit-learn.org/stable/) - for information on the library, its features and installation instructions.<br/>

-4. `Voilà` builds interactive web applications directly from our Jupyter notebooks.

-   - [Voilà ](https://voila.readthedocs.io/en/stable/) - to read more about deploying, installing and customizing<br/>

 ---